TurboVNC/buildscripts/README.txt

 Build Environment: OS X
 -----------------------

-Recommended version:  OS X 10.6 (Snow Leopard)
+OS X 10.6 (Snow Leopard) or later required

 CMake should be installed somewhere in the PATH.
 The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from